epfl-ada/ada-2020-project-milestone-p3-data-y-nada-mas-1/README.md

 ### Methods

-1. Collect the data
+- 1. Data collection and pre-processing

-2. Build the dataset
+	- 1.1 Collect of Covid-19 related data

-3. Data pre-processing
+	- 1.2 Pre-processing of Covid-19 related data

-4. Apply the method of the Paper :
+	- 1.3 Google Trends data (Create categories with associated key words)

-	- Fit an AR-1 model on the number of Covid cases in France time-series.
+		- 1.3.1 Categories with 10 key-words

-	- Discuss if we go for an in-sample or out-sample forecasting, the windowing, etc
+		- 1.3.2 Extract google trends indexes

-	- Add the relevant indices to the model and redo the forecasting
+- 2. Cross-Correlation

-5. Evaluate the method
+- 3. Apply the method of the paper
-In term of MAE (Quality of prediction)
+	- 3.1 In sample predicition using AR-1

-6. Discuss the Results
+	- 3.2 Out-of-sample prediction

-7. Propose improvements
+- 4. Conclusion

-8. Report and Video
+- 5. Going Further

 ### Proposed timeline
 - By the **2nd of December** : Step 1 to Step 3
 - By the **9th of December** : Step 4 and 5